In Broad Daylight, Carjackers Steal Man's Car Right In Front Of His Irving Park Home Of 30 Years

 CHICAGO (CBS) — After having a gun pointed at his side, the next thing Greg Cihak remembers is handing over his keys as crooks carjacked him right outside of his home of 30 years in Irving Park.

-He told CBS 2’s Jermont Terry that he never imagined he would be held up at gunpoint not far from his front door.READ MORE: It's Not Beginning To Look A Lot Like Christmas: Stress, Delays On Global Supply Chain Leave Businesses Scrambling
+He told CBS 2’s Jermont Terry that he never imagined he would be held up at gunpoint not far from his front door.READ MORE: Cook County Jail Inmates Competing In Online Chess Tournament

 “Road rage stuff you hear about on the Edens but not a carjacking no,” Cihak said.